-Our servicers may grant a forbearance period to borrowers who have requested forbearance based on COVID-19 related difficulties regardless of the status of the loan at the time of the request.
-We continue to apply our accounting policy for past due loans and charge-offs to loans during the forbearance period whether it be formal or informal.
-A charge-off is not recognized when there is a presumption we will collect on a loan even if it is 180 days past due.
+Our servicers may grant a forbearance period to borrowers who have requested forbearance based on COVID-19-related difficulties regardless of the status of the loan at the time of the request.
+We continue to apply our accounting policy for past due loans and charge-offs to loans during the forbearance period whether it is formal or informal.
+A charge-off is not recognized when there is a presumption that we will collect the full contractual balance of the loan even if it is 180 days past due.
 The accrual status for loans under forbearance will be driven by the past due status of the loan as the legal terms of the contractual arrangement have not been modified.